wrongpixels/was-it-any-good/README.md

 1.  **Data Independence:** External APIs like TMDB are treated **only** as initial data sources.
 All information is transformed and stored in custom-designed, normalized data models.
 The platform is not dependent on the structure of any external API.
 Once a Film, Show, Season or Person has been created, it becomes 100% independent of external APIs.

-2.  **Performance Optimization:** WIAG stores brief versions of all media returned from external API searches.
-This allows for instantaneous typeahead suggestions for subsequent users, minimizing latency and external API rate-limiting concerns.
+2.  **Performance Optimization:** WIAG stores brief versions of all media returned from external API searches, allowing for instantaneous typeahead suggestions for subsequent users, minimizing latency and external API rate-limiting concerns.
+The server also employs Redis for caching ranked lists and media data separately, minimizing database hits while guaranteeing data freshness with event-driven invalidation.

-3.  **Self-Sustaining Ecosystem:** The database grows organically based on user activity.
+4.  **Self-Sustaining Ecosystem:** The database grows organically based on user activity.
 Media, People and their relationships are populated on-demand, ensuring the database remains lean and relevant without requiring bulk data imports.
 This creates a robust, interconnected graph of information entirely within WIAG's ecosystem.

 ### Tech Stack

-- **Backend:** Node.js, Express, TypeScript
+- **Backend:** Node.js, Express, TypeScript, Redis
 - **Frontend:** React, TypeScript, TanStack Query
 - **Database:** PostgreSQL with Sequelize ORM
 - **Styling:** Tailwind CSS
 - **Authentication:** JWT (Session Management)
-- **DevOps:** Containerized with Docker and deployed on Railway via a Continuous Deployment (CD) pipeline integrated with GitHub
+- **DevOps:** Containerized with Docker and deployed on Railway via a Continuous Deployment (CD) pipeline integrated with GitHub.

 ---